Frequently Asked Questions

 Are their scholarships for rodeo and how do I receive one?

-There are rodeo scholarships available and the best way to receive one is to have the ability to do college level education work and win.
+There are rodeo scholarships available and the best way to receive one is to have the ability to do college level education work and success in the arena.
 The coaches and committee will look at what you have won, your SAT or ACT scores and grades to determine scholarships.
-Scholarships may vary from $500 per year to $7,000 per year.
+Scholarships may vary from $500 per year to $9,000 per year.
 Students who are attending Tarleton who are not receiving scholarships or smaller scholarships will be considered first for new scholarships.
 Community college transfers and high school graduates with outstanding records will then be considered.
-(Collegite Regional Champions, National Champions, etc.)
+(Collegiate Regional Champions, National Champions, etc.)

 Scholarships will be award in March 1 of each year.